SkyBitz: Expansion

 In January 2009, SkyBitz and research firm CSMG, the strategy division of TMNG Global, announced new research quantifying the benefits of remote asset management.
 Then in April 2009, SkyBitz expanded its sales coverage into Canada with a partnership with ELM Technologies.
 Also in April, a case study was released by the Defense Advanced Research Projects Agency (DARPA) highlighting SkyBitz technology.

-Later in 2009 the company launched a new terrestrial-based tracking solution on Kore Networks, announced it received Defense Transportation Tracking System II (DTTS) certification by The Military Surface Deployment and Distribution Commands (SDDC), and launched a new asset tracking software for trailer leasing companies.
+Later in 2009 the company launched a new terrestrial-based tracking solution on Kore Networks, announced it received Defense Transportation Tracking System II (DTTS) certification by the Military Surface Deployment and Distribution Command (SDDC), and launched a new asset tracking software for trailer leasing companies.
 In 2010, SkyBitz announced a strategic partnership with Iridium Communications Inc. By 2012 SkyBitz had launched a new Iridium-based global solution.

 This quick expansion phase resulted in SkyBitz being named to Inc. 5000 for five consecutive years from 2007 to 2011.
 It also drew the attention of Telular Corporation, an American company that utilizes wireless technology to provide security alarm systems and liquid tank level monitoring.
 Telular, under CEO Joseph Beatty, acquired SkyBitz in December 2012 for a purchase price of $42 million ($35 million cash and $7 million newly issued shares of common stock).
 The acquisition increased the size of Telular by about 70 percent and created the largest "pure player" asset tracking and management company in the world.
 Former Senior Vice President of Sales Henry Popplewell was named Senior Vice President and General Manager of SkyBitz.
 In 2013 Telular was sold to private equity firm Avista Capital Partners through a tender offer for all outstanding shares of Telular stock at a 31 percent premium.
 Beatty stepped down as CEO in conjunction with the deal.
 Doug Milner was named CEO of Telular Corporation in August 2013.